Eurasian bullfinch: Behaviour and ecology

 This species does not form large flocks outside the breeding season, and is usually seen as a pair or family group.

 Breeding

 It builds its nest in a bush, (preferably more than four metres tall and wide), mature stands of scrub, or tree, laying four to seven pale blue eggs which are mottled with red-brown.
 It is peculiar among the Passeriformes for having spermatozoa with a rounded head and a blunt acrosome.
 This species produces two or three broods per season, from early May to mid-July.
+Nesting success increases progressively from April–May to June–July and August.

 Food and feeding

-The food is mainly seeds and buds of fruit trees, which can make it a pest in orchards: in England, for centuries every parish paid a bounty for every Eurasian bullfinch killed.
+The food is mainly seeds and buds of fruit trees, which can make it a pest in orchards: in England, for centuries every parish paid a bounty for every bullfinch killed.
+Populations in the UK have declined since the 1970s due to loss of orchards and woodlands.
 Ash and hawthorn are favoured in autumn and early winter.
 If wild bird cover is planted for it, kale, quinoa and millet are preferred, next to tall hedges or woodland.
+Adults will feed chicks with invertebrates.